clarus/coq-blog/posts/2014-12-04 Pluto: a first web server written in Coq.md

 Your website is now available on [localhost:8000](http://localhost:8000/).

 ## Architecture
 Coq is a pure language so it cannot directly express concurrency and I/Os.
 For that we use a Domain Specific Language (DSL) with new primitive constructs to describe impure computations.
-The architecture is implemented in the [Coq concurrency - system](https://github.com/coq-concurrency/system) project.
+The architecture is implemented in the [coq-concurrency/system](https://github.com/coq-concurrency/system) project.

 ### Operators
 The `Read` and `Write` commands read or update atomically global references (shared by all the threads). `Ret` lifts a pure Coq expression, `Bind` sequences two computations.
 The `Send` constructor does an asynchronous call to the OS.
-It provides a handler with its own private memory (a lightweight thread), called each time an answer is sent to the request.
+It uses a handler with its own private memory (a lightweight thread), called each time an answer is sent to the request.
 The `Exit` command halts the program and stops all pending handlers.

 We decided to use fully asynchronous I/Os with lightweight threads for two reasons:

-* it is generally considered more efficient than synchronous system-calls plus system-threads (see the evolution from the [Apache](http://www.apache.org/) 1 multi-threaded server to mono-threaded event-driven systems like [Node.js](http://nodejs.org/))
+* it is generally considered more efficient than the synchronous system-calls plus system-threads model (see the evolution from the [Apache](http://www.apache.org/) 1 multi-threaded server to mono-threaded event-driven systems like [Node.js](http://nodejs.org/))
 * it corresponds more to what computers intrinsically are: the most primitive communication facilities on microprocessors are the [OUT instruction](http://x86.renejeschke.de/html/file_module_x86_id_222.html) and the [interruption mechanism](http://en.wikipedia.org/wiki/Interrupt).
 The [Direct Memory Access](http://en.wikipedia.org/wiki/Direct_memory_access) is a fastest solution in practice, but also relies on these primitives.
 Finally, this corresponds to the [Xen API](http://openmirage.org/wiki/xen-events) design, in the hope that some day Coq could be ported as an unikernel like OCaml with [MirageOS](http://www.openmirage.org/).

 ### Implementation